Alex-Lee06/Simple-Data-Pipeline/README.md

 # Simple-Data-Pipeline
 - *This project will walk you through on creating a data pipeline for Big Data using Hadoop.
 You will need to have basic knowledge in Linux, Scala, Spark, NoSQL.
 This walk-through will be for 2 or more clusters project.
-All computers that is used will have Ubuntu 16-04 OS installed.*
+All computers that is used will have Ubuntu 16-04 OS installed.*  *You will need to follow these steps for all computers.
+The Master node **computer that will control all actions will have a different steps.** The slave nodes **computers that will become datanodes will have different steps.**  Please make sure to check that the steps are followed correctly.
+The steps will be labeled for each master and slave nodes.
+We hope you enjoy this tutorial.*

 # Installing Ubuntu 16.04